Movansha/remote-cmd-line/README.md

 > - Download and install the client app ---> [for Windows](https://github.com/Movansha/remote-cmd-line/releases/latest)
 > - Run the application
 > - Click "Connection preferences" button
-> - Enter the server's IP adress, port number and password
+> - Enter the server's IP adress (IPv4 or IPv6), port number and password
+> - You may enter a domain name instead of IP addresses
 > - Click "Connect" button

 > [!TIP]